pptorchia/is578-introduction-to-dh/README.md

 # is578-introduction-to-dh
-This is the repository for my is578 assignments.
+This is my repository for IS 578: Introduction to Digital Humanities.